-The HealthWise range of foods for all life stages was created to provide premium nutrition at a moderate price.
-Within the HealthWise range there is natural, premium diets for all pet sizes and breeds.
-HealthWise pet foods combine highly-digestible and flavorful proteins with wholesome grains and nutrient-rich vitamins and minerals to develop a nutritionally balanced meal for strong, healthy pets.
+Finally, the HealthWise range of foods for all life stages was created to provide premium nutrition at a moderate price.
+Within the HealthWise range, there are natural, premium diets for all pet sizes and breeds.
+HealthWise pet foods combine highly digestible and flavorful proteins with wholesome grains and nutrient-rich vitamins and minerals to develop a nutritionally balanced meal for strong, healthy pets.

 What natural dog food should I give to my large breed puppy?